FUEL Calendar. Addy Award Winner (Regional and National) 2016

-This year, I had the privilege of being one of 12 writers featured in the FUEL 2016 calendar, an annual event sponsored by Cohber Press.
-Our charge was to write a letter around the theme of "lost and found" which was then made into a custom-printed desk calendar.
-For the month of November, I wrote about being lost in watery, inclement Venice--a true story with a fairy tale spin.
+I had the privilege of being one of 12 writers featured in the FUEL 2016 calendar, an annual project that celebrates the Rochester, NY creative community and showcases the capabilities of Cohber Press.
+Our charge was to hand-write a letter around the theme of "lost and found" which was then made into a custom-printed desk calendar.
+My month was November, so I wrote about being lost on a cold, wet day in Venice.

 Was she real or imagined?
 You never know in this ensorcelled town.
 I had lost my way, but Venice found me as she always does.
 Here in a city where the past is present and there is no such thing as time, I felt grateful for kind strangers, or perhaps, angels fallen back to earth, and vanishing.